vitienesIsa/2nx/README.md

 These scripts convert data collected at various synchrotron beamlines to data in .nx format, which is compatible with ESRF's tomography reconstruction software Tomwer (https://tomotools.gitlab-pages.esrf.fr/tomwer). \
 These scripts create .nx files following guidelines described here: https://tomotools.gitlab-pages.esrf.fr/nxtomo/tutorials/create_from_scratch.html \
-Currently there are two scripts, supporting conversion of data either from Bessy's BAMline or Sesame's BEATS beamline.
+Currently there are two scripts, supporting conversion of data either from Bessy's BAMline (pre and post 2022) or Sesame's BEATS beamline.

 Another script, nx2tiffstack, can be used to convert .nx files of aligned holotomography projections into a tiff stack, for subsequent reconstruction in platforms other than pynx.